dotCMS/core/docker/docker-compose-examples/single-node-debug-mode/README.md

 ```
 - {license_local_path}/license.zip:/data/shared/assets/license.zip
 ```

-The license pack must contain at least two licenses (one for each node in the cluster)

 2) A local path to access data in the instance can be set uncommenting this line: